JeremyBois/Ptechinos/README.md

       - Both encoders can be used at the same time
     - Make more space for encoder / optional key for MX keycaps (using [this adapter](https://www.thingiverse.com/thing:4504072))
     - Add Pogo connectors support
-      - Safer alternative to TRRS (no shorts, disconnect gently)
+      - 4 pins version allows for safer alternative to TRRS (no shorts, disconnect gently)
-      - Allow to switch between split and unsplit
+      - 8 pins version allows to switch between split and unsplit

   - **Sandwich case**
     - Bottom plate